 Compulsory Attendance Notices and Citations**

-Compulsory Aattendance
+Compulsory Attendance

 Appropriate notices on student absences or irregular attendance may be issued by the district in accordance with law.
-A citations may be issued by the superintendent or designee for noncompliance of ORS 339.035 in accordance with ORS 339.095.as a means to enforce the compulsory attendance law.
-All such citations shall be issued according to the following procedures:
+A citation may be issued by the superintendent or designee for noncompliance of ORS 339.035 in accordance with ORS 339.095.

 Attendance Supervisor

-The attendance supervisor shall: Determine whether athat the parent or guardian has either failed to enroll their child and his/her student or to maintain the childstudent in regular attendance at a public school. “.
-Regular attendance” means shall mean attendance which does not include more than eight unexcused one-half day absences, or the equivalent thereof, in any four-week period in which school is in session;
+The attendance supervisor shall: Determine whether a parent or guardian has failed to enroll their child and to maintain the child in regular attendance at a public school.
+“Regular attendance” means attendance which does not include more than eight unexcused one-half day absences, or the equivalent thereof, in any four-week period in which school is in session;

-Verify the compulsory attendance violation through such means as matching attendance supervisor records with classroom teacher records;

-Provide written compulsory attendance noncompliance notification to the parent or guardian within 24 hours of notificationverification of the violation from the proper authority.
-If the student is an adjudicateda youth offender on parole or probation, at the same time notice is given to the parent or other person, the attendance supervisor shall notify the student’s parole or probation officer of the student’s absence;
+Provide written compulsory attendance noncompliance notification to the parent or guardian within 24 hours of notification of the violation from the proper authority.
+If the student is an adjudicated youth on parole or probation, at the same time notice is given to the parent or other person, the attendance supervisor shall notify the student’s parole or probation officer of the student’s absence;

 Serve the notification personally or by certified mail.
-The notification will be written in the homenative language of the parent or guardian of the student;
+The notification will be written in the home language of the parent or guardian of the student;

 Ensure that notification includes a statement requiring the student to appear at the public school on the next school day following receipt of the notice and to maintain regular attendance for the remainder of the school year;